Bhumij language: Geographic distribution

-Note: In the 2011 census, for the first time, 34,651 respondents (primarily in Odisha) recorded Bhumijali as their mother tongue, likely as an alternative name for the Bhumij language.
-However, for census purposes, it was categorized under the Odia language, which resulted in a 42 percent decline in the number of Bhumij speakers.
+Note: In the 2011 census, for the first time, 34,651 respondents (primarily in Odisha) recorded Bhumijali as their mother tongue, likely as an alternative name for the Bhumij language or a dialect of Odia spoken by Bhumij tribe as many of this tribe speak Odia as their first language in Odisha.
+However, for census purposes, it was categorized under the Odia language, which resulted in a 42 percent decline in the number of Bhumij language speakers if they are actually Bhumij speakers.